odoo/documentation/content/applications/general/iot/config/windows_iot.rst

 Download and initial installation
 ---------------------------------

-To begin the installation, navigate to the Odoo 16 or higher installation package for Community - Windows edition at `Odoo's download page <https://odoo.com/download>`_.
+To begin the installation, navigate to the Odoo 16 or higher installation package for Enterprise or Community - Windows edition at `Odoo's download page <https://odoo.com/download>`_.
 Next, install and setup the Odoo :file:`.exe` file.
 After the instructions screen, click :guilabel:`Next` to start the installation and agree to the :abbr:`TOS (Terms of Service)`.

 During the next step of the installation, select :guilabel:`Odoo IoT` from the :guilabel:`Select the type of install` drop-down menu.